BenLangmead/bowtie/MANUAL.markdown

 <!--
-Bowtie: an Ultrafast, Lightweight Short Read Aligner by Ben Langmead and Cole Trapnell

-This manual is written in "markdown" format and thus contains some mildly distracting visual clutter encoding information about how to convert to HTML.
-The document is still quite readable as raw text, but if the clutter is too distracting, try the man or HTML versions instead.
+ !
+This manual is written in "markdown" format and thus contains some ! mildly distracting visual clutter encoding information about how ! to convert to HTML.
+The document is still quite readable as raw ! text, but if the clutter is too distracting, try the man or HTML ! versions instead.
   -->

 What is Bowtie?
 ===============